Meghan Markel Visited This Country Several Times Before Meeting Prince Harry

 Meghan Markle and Prince Harry are quite the jet-setters.
 Their relationship has been marked by trips to exotic locales like Botswana, Zambia, and Norway.
 But there’s one country the Duchess of Sussex is more familiar with than her husband.
 According to the Sunday Express, the actress rang in 2016 in Iceland, a country that none of the royal children have visited before.

-The former Suits actress captioned a photo on Instagram “You’re so pretty, and really nice too.
+The former Suits actress captioned a photo on Instagram, “You’re so pretty, and really nice too.
 Just my type.”
-She explored Hafnarfjordur a port town southwest of Reykjavik.
+She explored Hafnarfjordur, a port town southwest of Reykjavik.
 It is the third most populous city in the country.
 The trip was the last solo trip Markle took before meeting Prince Harry.
 The pair returned to Scandinavia in 2017 when they went to Norway, where they took in the Northern Lights.

 Iceland is known for its saunas, rich Viking history, and for being one of the most expensive places to travel to.
 Prince Harry, Prince William, and Kate Middleton have never traveled to the country.
 Queen Elizabeth became the first British monarch to visit the country when she and her husband, Prince Phillip, met with the country’s then-president, Vigdis Finnbogadottir.